Trending

-Australian women and children linked to ISIS depart Syrian camp for repatriation
+Australian women and children linked to ISIS depart Syrian detention camp for Damascus

 Here's what it means for you.